The Yellow Cake Revue: Farewell to Stromness

 "Farewell to Stromness" is the single most famous piece of music from the composition, and is Davies's best-known and most often performed work.
 Originally written as a piano solo, it has been transcribed for several solo instruments, most notably guitar.
-Words were added to the tune by Ray Connolly for the 1983 Channel Four film, Forever Young.
-The lone representative of Davies's output in Classic FM Hall of Fame, "Farewell to Stromness" was the subject of the BBC Radio 4 programme Soul Music on 31 July 2019.
+Words were added to the tune by Ray Connolly for the 1983 Channel Four film Forever Young.
+The sole representative of Davies's output in the Classic FM Hall of Fame, "Farewell to Stromness" was the subject of the BBC Radio 4 programme Soul Music on 31 July 2019.